xiaoClassmate/algorithm/README.md

 ---
 - [x] 1.
 Sort all products by price with decreasing order.
 - [ ] 2.
-Put the goods in the temporary backpack.
+Find the best solution and path(if the same solution exists but different combinations must be saved together).
 - [ ] 3.
-Find the best solution (if the same solution exists but different combinations must be saved together).
 - [ ] 4.
-Show the solution to the user.
 ---

 <br> `algorithm` `python`